ctoec/data-collection/README.md

 This mono-repo consists of three main parts:
 1. Server, located in the root dir.
 The backend is an express server, with routes defined in `src/routes`
 1. Client, located in `client` dir.
 The frontend is a React SPA, created with create-react-app.
-1. Shared resources, located in `client/shared` dir.
-The shared resources live in the `client` namespace to play nice with create-react-app.
+1. Shared resources, located in `client/src/shared` dir.
+The shared resources live in the `client/src` directory to play nice with create-react-app.
 They are included in each project via relative file path imports, and are included in the built resources for both client and server.

 ## Deploy